octaniumdev/celos/README.md

 Rany2 (GitHub) - Contributing a bug fix so that /etc/profile.d/ does not require 777 permissions

+!
+NOT-Guillem#8042 (Discord) - Contributing 2 wallpapers

-### Please join the Cob:web Development discord to talk to us and contribute to our projects: https://cob-web.xyz/discord
+### Please join the Cob:web-Aclevo discord to talk to us and contribute to our projects: https://cob-web.xyz/discord

 # Screenshots:
 - Screenshots are from CelOS 1-beta3